Feodor I of Russia

 Feodor's mother died when he was three, and he grew up in the shadow of his father, Ivan the Terrible.
-A pious man of retiring disposition, Feodor took little interest in politics, and the country was effectively administered in his name by Boris Godunov, the brother of his beloved wife Irina.
-His childless death marked the end of the Rurik dynasty, and spurred Russia's descent into the catastrophic Time of Troubles.
+He was a pious man of retiring disposition and possibly suffered from mental disability.
+He took little interest in politics, and the country was effectively administered in his name by Boris Godunov, the brother of his beloved wife Irina.
+He died without surviving children and was succeeded by Godunov as tsar, marking the end of the rule of the Rurik dynasty and spurring Russia's descent into the catastrophic Time of Troubles.